cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-16-wager-denom.md

     )
     ```

+To make these changes, the code updates themselves were not complex.
+The advanced usage is for the IBC protocol and relayers.

-This was all rather simple.
-The difficulty was in fact in the IBC protocol and relayers.
-Your checkers blockchain is complete.
-It has the required features, and lets players play comfortably.
+Congratulations!
+Your checkers blockchain is complete with the required features and lets players play comfortably.

 Complete?
 What if you wanted to introduce a new feature after it has been deployed and been running?
 That's the point of migrations in the next section.